LucasRouckhout/LucasRouckhout/README.md

 ## Curriculum vitae for `grep` based HR

-I'm Proficient in the following Languages (Ordered by expierence):
+I'm Proficient in the following Languages (Ordered by experience):
 * Go
 * Java
 * Bash